Gaming and Mental Health – What’s the Relationship of the Two?

-Gaming and its Correlation to Mental Health
+Gaming and Mental Health

 If someone plays too much game and prioritizes playing over other work or interests, it will always lead to addiction.
 However, many researchers think that playing computer games also have a positive outcome in one’s health.